Looking for the best things to do in Moab Utah?

 Sand Flats Recreation Area

 Sand Flats Recreation Area is a great place to visit in Moab.
-It is near the Colorado River, and it has a lot to offer.
+It is near the Colorado River, and best lakes of Colorado.
+And it has a lot to offer.
 We know the area for its birdwatching, hiking, mountain biking, and off-roading.

 Sand Flats is part of Canyonlands National Park, but it is not as popular as other areas of the park.
 It has trails that lead to canyons, overlooks, and waterfalls.
 The best part about Sand Flats is that it has a lot of trails that are easy for beginner hikers and bikers.